Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Children can walk down the miniature town and explore the Daycare Center, Fire Station, Library, or Vet Clinic.

-The Daycare center has plenty of baby dolls to care for; a fridge, cribs, dining table and rocking chair.
+The Daycare Center has plenty of baby dolls to care for, as well as a fridge, cribs, dining table and rocking chair.
 Entering the Fire Station, you can grab a firefighter hat or a construction hat, grab a tool box and run wild with imagination.
 The Library, as you can imagine, is a cozy space to grab a book and snuggle up to read.
 Children can put on a lab coat and get to work in the Vet Clinic.
-There are soft and hard animals ready to be cared for!
+There are soft and hard animals ready to be cared for.

 Build It